flofriday/youtube-data/README.md

 ### Run the notebook
 1) Download your youtube data (and select Format=JSON) [Website](https://takeout.google.com/)
 2) Copy the folder "Takeout" into the folder with the Notebook.
+(Note: I just got a notice that this only works if your language is set to english.
+If that is not the case you need to modify the path in the first code-cell.
+This bug will be fixed in the next commits.)
 3) Run the notebook with `jupyter lab PATH-TO-NOTEBOOK`